 But he says it's an inconvenience for Vermonters miles away from the border they may never cross.

 Leahy, for instance, was stopped at a different checkpoint in New York and told to get out his car, he recalled at a separate hearing last month.
-When he asked the Border Patrol agent under whose authority he was working, the agent pointed to his gun.

 "That's all the authority I need," the agent said, according to Leahy.